Private hospitals ordered to display medicine prices

 writer: Phusadee Arunmas

-Private hospitals have been ordered to display the prices of medicines so that consumers can make better-informed decisions prior to purchase, starting next week.
+Starting next week, private hospitals must display the prices of medicines so that consumers can make better-informed decisions prior to purchase, the government said on Friday.

 As well, private hospitals must give patients the opportunity to buy medicines from pharmacies outside the hospital using prescriptions provided by their doctors.